 Other families have had limited success with different sleep medications other than melatonin.
 Finally, some families with young children have tried an enclosed bed system with much success.

 Sleep histories are important for documenting developmental changes in sleep/wake schedules and respiratory function.
 A sleep diary (a detailed hourly record of an individual’s actual sleep-wake pattern for a week or more) may prove helpful in documenting sleep/wake schedules.
 Evidence of sleep-disordered breathing warrants polysomnogram and overnight sleep study to evaluate for obstructive sleep apnea.
-For help finding a sleep clinic in your area, check out the American Academy of Sleep Medicine.
+For help finding a sleep clinic in your area, check out this resource from the American Academy of Sleep Medicine.